fastboatster/TC1791_CAN_BSL/README.md

 * `Simos8_SBOOT` should get cloned along with this repo as its one of its git submodules.
 Just compile `twister.c`, might require installing some `.deb` packages
 * `crchack` is also a git submodule so just compile it per instructions.
+* P.S. `twister.c` will need to be modified to include Simos 8.4 RSA key and to also take ECU type (8.4 vs 8.5) as an argument
+This is on TODO list for this project

 # "Bench reading" a Simos8 ECU: